huggingface/frp/README.md

 app.launch(share=True)
 ```

-you get a share link like: `https://07ff8706ab.gradio.live`, and your Gradio app is now accessible to anyone through the Internet (for up to 72 hours).
+you get a share link like: `https://07ff8706ab.gradio.live`, and your Gradio app is now accessible to anyone through the Internet (for up to 7 days).

 **How does this happen?** Your Gradio app runs on a Python server locally, but we use FRP to expose the local server to the Internet.
 FRP consists of two parts:
 * FRP Client: this runs on *your* machine.
 We package binaries for the most common operating systems, and the [FRP Client for your system is downloaded](https://github.com/gradio-app/gradio/blob/main/gradio/tunneling.py#L47) the first time you create a share link on your machine.